5 Signs You Should Turn Down a Writing Project

 ALSO READ: How I Broke Through Stereotype Mindsets in my Freelance Writing Journey

-I remember, how, during my early days of freelance writing, I took on projects that were a misfit.
-Now that I am older and hopefully, a bit wiser I understand how important it is to be able to turn down projects that are not right for me.
+I remember how, during my early days of freelance writing, I took on projects that didn’t fit because I wasn’t sure whether to turn down a writing project.
+Now that I am older and hopefully a bit wiser, I understand how important it is to turn down projects that are not right for me.

-5 SIGNS SAYING NO IS THE RIGHT THING TO DO
+5 SIGNS SAYING NO TO A WRITING PROJECT IS THE RIGHT THING TO DO

 So how does one spot a “not-worth-my-time” kind of inquiry?